 scan, known as a PET-MRI scan.

-Things are getting increasingly
+Techniques are getting increasingly

-sophisticated, but all for the patient's benefit.
+sophisticated and costly, but all for the patient's benefit.

-(iv) Footnotes on scanners: Despite the
+Footnotes on scanners: Despite the

 wonderful technology, interpreting these scans for diagnostic